tymaestro/On-Yer-Bike/README.md

 Having selected the Main (Master) branch, the project will be deployed and will be active in the Github pages section.

-The live link can be found here - https://tymaestro.github.io/On-Yer-Bike/
+The live link can be found here: [One Yer Bike](https://tymaestro.github.io/On-Yer-Bike/)

 ## Credits
 <br>